-TAKEX has launched its next-generation battery-operated quad beam, the TXF-125E, the TXF-125DM.
-The two models have Double Modulation to enhance the light immunity and they offer a number of key advantages when used with Active Infrared Beams (AIR’s).
+TAKEX has launched its next-generation battery-operated quad beam, the TXF-125DM, which will eventually replace the the TXF-125E – launched in 2015.
+The new model has a Double Modulated beam to enhance the light immunity and offers a number of key advantages when used with Active Infrared Beams (AIR’s).

 Based on the PXB Professional Beam Series, the new sensors are designed to be compatible with all leading wireless systems.

 The wide beam pitch ensures stability and reduces the possibility of unwanted activations from wildlife and detritus, and the IP65 design ensures integrity regardless of the installation conditions, preventing ingress from water, dust and insects whilst allowing moisture within to evaporate, prohibiting condensation.